5 Healthy-Eating Resolutions You Can Actually Stick To

 Solution: Learn to like tofu more.

-We want to cut back on meat for environmental reasons, but we’ll be helping our hearts too.
-When you replace meat with soy, you’ll naturally eat less saturated fat—and research shows that saturated fat increases LDL.
-While tofu might not have a real “flavor,” that’s what makes it so versatile—it soaks up the flavors of a stir-fry sauce or marinade like a sponge, making it taste terrific!
+A popular reason to cut back on meat is for environmental reasons, but you'll be helping your heart too.
+When you replace meat with soy, you'll naturally eat less saturated fat-and research shows that saturated fat increases LDL.
+While tofu might not have a real "flavor," that's what makes it so versatile-it soaks up the flavors of a stir-fry sauce or marinade like a sponge, making it taste terrific!

-Solution: Make low-sugar treats to satisfy his sweet tooth.
+Solution: Make low-sugar treats to satisfy your sweet tooth.

 Americans eat too much sugar.
-We consume 355 calories—or 22 teaspoons—of added sugars a day.
+We consume 355 calories-or 22 teaspoons-of added sugars a day.
 The American Heart Association advises that we eat much, much less than that.
-Luckily, we can still make treats that satisfy Dan’s sweet tooth and cut back on his sugar intake at the same time.
+Luckily, you can still make treats that satisfy your sweet tooth and cut back on your sugar intake at the same time.